 Mike Afford led the TV design team responsible for the channel identity, branding and automated graphics content for BBC Arabic - the BBC's Arabic language Television service.

-As well as designing many high-profile VR graphics for the BBC, Mike also designs and builds Virtual Studio Sets for Setanta Sports in Dublin, Ireland.
+As well as designing many high-profile VR graphics for the BBC, Mike also designs and builds Virtual Studio Sets for clients worldwide, including Setanta Sports in Dublin, Ireland.